 With the removal of the tax exemption on the earnings of TRIPs, you can expect a TRIP will be a lot less popular with older Australians.
 For those Australians who have already started a TRIP, the change is certainly retrospective.
 Most Australians currently receiving a TRIP will now need to review such an arrangement to decide whether such a strategy is still financially viable from July 2017.

 I expect many TRIPs to cease and revert to accumulation phase.
-Alternatively, some Australians may choose to retire earlier than planned to retain the tax exemption on pension earnings.
+Alternatively, some Australians may do the numbers and choose to retire earlier than planned to retain the tax exemption on pension earnings.

 The idea of working full-time one day and retiring the following day is fast becoming a trend of the past.
 Many Australians are experimenting with different versions of retirement, such as working fewer hours or changing careers.
 A popular option for those seeking a flexible retirement involves starting a transition-to-retirement pension (or TRIP).
-A TRIP typically involves replacing taxable employment income with concessionally taxed income sourced from a superannuation pension (at least until 30 June 2017).
+A TRIP typically involves replacing taxable employment income with concessionally taxed income sourced from a superannuation pension (although there will be no tax-exempt pension earnings from 1 July 2017).

 TRIPs are an innovative superannuation policy that has facilitated a more gradual entry into retirement for Australians.
 Until 30 June 2017, one of the key reasons why TRIPs are compelling is that you can access your super savings without retiring from work, while also benefiting from the tax advantages associated with superannuation pensions.